fregante/release-with-changelog/readme.md

 Creates reasonable enough GitHub releases for pushed tags, with the commit log as release body.

+The action also has customizable release body, that support markdown, and template fields.
+See [template](#template) option to see how that works.

 By no means is this an action with extensive configurable options except for the ones already provided.
 But I would love to add some more in the future.

 ## Usage